Report: Models of Incorporation

 - the international human rights framework particularly standards around economic and social rights; and

 - how to apply this knowledge to measure Scotland’s progress in implementing these rights so that they makes a real difference to the reality of people’s day to day lives.

-The final workshop on protecting these rights in law will consider:
+The final workshop on protecting these rights in law considered:

 - current accountability mechanisms that ensure that those with responsibilities to protect the Economic and Social Rights of every person in Scotland are fulfilling their duties; and